optimistic-ish/Bar-code/README.md

 # Bar-code:
 This repo contains the code to convert entered text to bar code(128B) and decrypt it back to the original message.

-To build just make sure you include math library too.
+To build just make sure you include stbi libraries too.
 Probably the makefile in this directory will work too just type "make" in console and you will be fine.

 ## Contributors: